ll4866/ll4866.github.io/_posts/2025-03-30-assignment-2.md

 Klein, Lauren, et al. "Provocations from the humanities for generative ai research." arXiv preprint arXiv:2502.19190 (2025).
 The Editors of Encyclopaedia Britannica.
 "German East Africa".
 Encyclopedia Britannica, 15 Oct.
 2024, https://www.britannica.com/place/German-East-Africa.

+Download links to our data:
-<a href=".assets/csv/DAAH Assignment 2 Sheet - Ship Report 200 Rows.csv" download> Click here to download the CSV</a>
+<a href="/assets/csv/DAAH Assignment 2 Sheet - Ship Report 200 Rows.csv" download> Click here to download the CSV</a>
-<a href=".assets/json/kepler.gl.json" download>📥 Click here to the Kepler data</a>
+<a href="/assets/json/kepler.gl.json" download>📥 Click here to the Kepler data</a>

 **✅ Working,,,**
 {: .notice}